 The atypical sound of a trumpet distorted by a wah pedal amidst a tremendous electronic rhythm had a powerful impact.
 The same system is still used today by trumpeters such as Randy Brecker of the Brecker Brothers and others, including Toshinori Kondo and Nils Petter Molvell.

 Meanwhile, the electrification of the saxophone was finally accepted by the music market by being completely separated from the saxophone itself.
 The Lyricon (=Lyricon), launched in 1974 by the U.S. company Computone, was the first, followed by YAMAHA's WX and AKAI's EWI, whose patents were purchased by Computone.
-Today, they are called wind synthesizers, and as you know, many players are using them.
+Today, they are called wind synthesizers, and as you know, many players use them.

 Part II